mohit-aggarwal-au/PwcCodingChallenge/README.md

 1. Address book will store unique names.
 Application will override an existing entry if same name is saved again in database with a different phone number.
 2. Name is case sensitive, therefore 2 entries such as "Mike" and "mike" will be considered unique and will be saved in address book.
-3. Since name is case sensitive, while finding unique names, all the unique strings will be there, for example, both entries - "Mike" and "mike" will be part of unique list.
+3. Since name is case sensitive, while finding unique names, all the unique strings will be added, for example, both entries - "Mike" and "mike" will be part of unique list.
 This behavior can be easily changed by instantiating TreeSet with case insensitive order.
+4. When trying to get a list of unique friends, all the null and blank entries will be removed from the incoming request body and database list.
-4. While sorting names from an address book, sorting will be case insensitive.
+5. While sorting names from an address book, sorting will be case insensitive.
-5. Basic regex check has been used on name string.
+6. Basic regex check has been used on name string.
 Also the name string size has been restricted to a maximum of 100 characters.
-6. It is assumed that name is mandatory for an entry to be saved in address book, null or blank name will throw an exception.
+7. It is assumed that name is mandatory for an entry to be saved in address book, null or blank name will throw an exception.
-7. Phone number can accept a null or empty value.
+8. Phone number can accept a null or empty value.
-8. For the sake of simplicity, phone number has been restricted to save only digits and maximum size has been restricted to 10 digits.
+9. For the sake of simplicity, phone number has been restricted to save only digits and maximum size has been restricted to 10 digits.
 This can be changed to accommodate international numbers.
-9. When trying to get a list of unique friends, all the null and blank entries will be removed from the request body and database list.
 10. Although not mentioned in requirement, an additional delete endpoint has been configured to erase all the entries in database to start afresh.
-11. Although not mentioned in requirement, list of unique friends will be sorted

 Further improvements -

 1. Blackbox tests can be written to test rest apis.
 BDD approach can be used to write blackbox test cases using Cucumber.
 2. Further tests can be broken down in following way
- - Unit : to test line and branch coverage without invoking a spring application.
+    1. Unit : to test line and branch coverage without invoking a spring application.
 All the dependencies are mocked.
- - Component: to test the integration between different spring components such as service and repository
+    2. Component: to test the integration between different spring components such as service and repository
- - Blackbox: to test an API end to end.
+    3. Blackbox: to test an API end to end.
 Call to other microservices are mocked
- - Integration: to test integration of microservice with other microservices
+    4. Integration: to test integration of microservice with other microservices
- - Performance: to test the performance of microservice under load
+    5. Performance: to test the performance of microservice under load

 3. Swagger file can be written to give details about rest endpoints.
-Further request and response objects can be validated against swagger file to check object structure.
+Further request and response objects can be validated against swagger file to check object structure
-4. Line and branch code coverage can be enforced using jacocoTestCoverageVerification.
+4. Line and branch code coverage can be enforced using jacocoTestCoverageVerification
-5. Hystrix can be added to check for error rate and enforce fallback method.
+5. Hystrix can be added to check for error rate and enforce fallback method
 6. Logging can be implemented to troubleshoot application
 7. Project dependencies can be checked against vulnerabilities